Astrocomp/HTtori_oscillations/README.md

 This notebook and the results contained in it are an essential part of the following article and should be referred to when using it or parts of it:

-Matuszková et al. (Paper II, submitted).
+Matuszková et al. (Paper II, submitted): https://ui.adsabs.harvard.edu/abs/2024arXiv240316231M/abstract

 In the notebook we consider fluid tori around a slowly rotating neutron star and provide complete formulae for calculating frequencies of axisymmetric radial and vertical epicyclic oscillations and the precessions frequencies (frequencies of non-axisymmetric radial and vertical epicyclic oscillations), as well as their convenient approximations.